The best life insurance for couples – Updated 2023

 Combined or Multi-life insurance policy

-A combined life insurance policy covers two people, typically spouses or life-partners.
+A combined life insurance policy covers two people, typically spouses or life partners.
 Both can choose separate coverage amounts or coverage terms under such a policy.
-Some companies also call it a multi-life policy.
+An insurance company may also call it a multi-life policy.
 The advantage is one saves money by paying just a single policy fee.
 Thus you benefit from the flexibility and personalization of an individual life insurance coverage, while also obtaining a discount on the policy fee.

-Both joint and combined life insurance policies for couples are good options for those with budgetary constraints or looking to cover a common need (such as a mortgage debt).
-They can get the coverage they need to secure a debt while only paying a single policy fee.
+Both joint and combined life insurance policies for couples are good options for those with budgetary constraints or looking to cover a common need (such as mortgage debt).
+They can get the coverage they need to secure a debt or cover living expenses while only paying a single policy fee.

 What are the benefits of taking one life insurance policy for couples?